LeoManzini/becoming_developer/README.md

 which is nothing more than a vector of letters, with each letter occupying a position and the vector size being the size of the String.
 Interesting to know what the interpreter does for us, right?

-Now, at the control structures_folder, inside the src folder, we have a Java program called Matrix.java, it have matrix use examples.
+Now, at the data_structure folder, inside the src folder, we have a Java program called Matrix.java, it have matrix use examples.
 Read and try to rewrite them and understand, after this we continue with the next chapter!

 ### Lists